 Purpose/Use Development to facilitate uses Providing a location for, and supporting, the gathering of groups for a range of social, cultural or recreational purposes.
 Development for the purposes of social, community, cultural and recreational activities.
 Development may include: landscaping and finishes, improving access, amenity and the visual character of the general community area water-saving initiatives such as rain gardens energy-saving initiatives such as solar lights and solar panels locational, directional, regulatory and interpretive signage.

-Table 5 - Possible permissible uses and development of community land categorised as General Community Use possible types of purposes for which tenure may be granted.
-The following table does not guarantee approval and is not an exhaustive list.
+Table 5 - Possible permissible uses and development of community land categorised as General Community Use

 6.3 Express authorisation of leases, licences and other estates - General Community Use